What Is A Reverse Mortgage And How Does It Work?

 Remember: If you pass away before repaying your new mortgage, your heirs would have to pay off that loan before taking possession of your home.

-The Bottom Line: Reverse Mortgages Can Be Financially Risky
+The Bottom Line: Know What’s Risky About Reverse Mortgages

 A reverse mortgage can provide extra money for older homeowners, but this somewhat complicated financial tool isn’t right for everyone.
 Luckily, homeowners may have other options – one being a cash-out refinance.